adapted from trueloveproperty.co.uk

 # show names

-waterfront_htest <- t.test(x = prices$XX, y = prices$XX)
+x becomes the 'no_waterfront' prices and y becomes the 'waterfront' prices.waterfront_htest <- t.test(x = prices$XX, y = prices$XX)

 waterfront_htest <- t.test(x = prices$no_waterfront, y = prices$waterfront)